waynemoir/waynemoir.com/_posts/2010-12-22-book-review-simple-and-usable.md

 ---
+layout: post

 title: Simple and Usable, A Book Review
-layout: post

 categories:
-- Web development
-tags:
-- Review
-- Design
-- User Interface
+- Interface Design
 ---

 [Simple and Usable Web, Mobile, and Interaction Design](http://www.simpleandusable.com/) by Giles Colborne explores four core strategies to achieve interface simplicity, “Remove, Organise, Hide, Displace”.
 This book gets to the crux of many of the key challenges to organising and presenting information via digital media in a manageable, motivational and easily digestible chunks.